Maverick (roller coaster): Operation

 Maverick is negatively affected by unfavorable weather conditions as a high velocity ride.
 "Rain, and/or lightning" may result in the closing of the ride depending on the severity.
 It will close under any kind of steady precipitation.

-There is no minimum age requirement, but passengers must be between 52 and 78 in tall to ride.
+Passengers must be between 52 and 78 in tall to ride.
 Some persons over a certain weight/waist size will not be permitted to ride if they cannot fit into the seat and lap bar harness.
 Passengers on Maverick may not bring any loose articles onto the train and will be required to wear shirts and footwear.
 Headphones must be removed before boarding.
 Glasses must also be secured by an athletic strap.

 Guests are advised not to ride Maverick if they have "a history of recent surgery, heart trouble/high blood pressure, neck trouble, back trouble, or any other condition that may be aggravated by riding, or who are pregnant".
+Additionally, guests must have 3 functioning extremities in order to ride, only allowing for one leg amputation or one arm amputation.